azharcv/Assignment/README.md

 To test this app, I chose to use the Espresso framework.
 This framework is the official framework for Android unit testing.
 Other frameworks that can be used include Robotium and UIAutomator.

-Instrumentation tests coverage reports
+##Adding Code Coverage

-Generating instrumentation tests code coverage reports requires a minor change to the build script.
+Now for the code coverage.
+To add the code coverage to the app we need to add this line to the build.gradle:

  ![1](https://user-images.githubusercontent.com/15821172/64888379-e6063a00-d67b-11e9-81c4-7f324f5e353d.PNG)